Skip to content

 Choose the Right Time and Setting

-Disclose your ADHD during a private meeting with your line manager or HR representative.
+When disclosing ADHD ensure to do it during a private meeting with your line manager or HR representative.
 ADHD might involve issues like distractibility or impulsivity.
 A private setting helps avoid any embarrassment and allows you to discuss your needs without interruptions.

 Suggest Practical Accommodations